CybersecurityLab-unibz/cross_domain_evaluation/README.md

 ### Pipeline
 The folder /pipeline, contains the implementation of the pipeline.
 In the file /pipeline/actions/action_dl/Dockerfile the identifier of the containerized model need to be inserted.

+## Note
+This repository uses `git lsf`, teh documentation how to install it can be found under [https://git-lfs.com](https://git-lfs.com)

 ## How to cite the work

 #### Preprint: